survivzhang/Alien-zhang/README.md

-- 👋 Hi, I’m @survivzhang
+- 👋 Hi, I’m @Alien-Zhang
 - 👀 I’m interested in moive and basketball
 - 🌱 I’m currently learning maths
 - 💞️ I’m looking to collaborate on C++